 - Aedes albopictus — Aedes albopictus was first collected in the United States at a tire dump near Houston, TX in 1985.
 The species spread rapidly through the southern United States and has been documented in over 25 states over the last decade.
 The first record of this species in Mass. was documented in 2000.
 Aedes albopictus is a multi-voltine species and should have a seasonal distribution similar to that of Ochlerotatus triseriatus.
 Ae. albopictus is an opportunistic container breeder that is capable of utilizing natural as well as artificial container habitats.
 Although the mosquito is most often associated with discarded tires in this country, it has the ability to adapt to an exceptionally wide range of confined water sources.
 The mosquito is known for its ability to survive in very small collections of water, requiring only 1/4" of depth to complete its life cycle.

-- Anopheles crucians — A mosquito that breeds in semi-permanent and permanent pools, ponds, lakes and swamps.
+- Anopheles crucians — A mosquito that develops in semi-permanent and permanent pools, ponds, lakes and swamps.
 It may be a vector for malaria in certain areas.

 - Anopheles earlei — Larvae are found in cold, clear water at the margins ponds and pools containing emergent and floating vegetation.
 They are also found in woodland pools, bogs, marshes and along sluggish streams.
 Females are dusk- and early-evening biters and will enter houses to bite.